The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 You’ll also need to factor in that most breeders require a non-refundable deposit of $200 to $500, to place a ‘hold’ on a puppy.
 This deposit may or may not be included in the final sale price.

 These puppies will come with documented health records, vaccination records, a purebred lineage, and a health guarantee.
 The breeder will also have health records for the puppy’s parents and provide documentation that both the parents and grandparents have been professionally evaluated (and possibly tested) for the purpose of breeding out genetic diseases.

-While these precautions do not guarantee your dog will not experience any health issues, it is your best bet in getting a healthy puppy.
+While these precautions do not guarantee your dog will not experience any Yorkie health issues, it is your best bet in getting a healthy puppy.
 Paying more upfront may cost you less in vet bills down the road.

 In your search for AKC puppies, you may find more expensive puppies that cost $3,000 to $5,000 or more.
-These higher price tags are generally associated with puppies from champion bloodlines, which are sold with the intent showing the dog at exclusive competitions, rather than merely a companion pet.
+These higher price tags are generally associated with puppies from champion bloodlines, which are sold with the intent of showing the dog at exclusive competitions, rather than merely a companion pet.